widzthedvloper/Platform_Game/README.md

 ## Instructions

-- Use your mouse left key to jump. click twice to double jump.
-It only works once after you live the ground.
+- Use your mouse left key to jump.
+Click twice to double jump.
+It only works once after you live on the ground.
-- you can you the left and right arrow key but there's not much you can do with them, try them!
+- you can you the left and right arrow keys, but there's not much you can do with them.
+Try them!
-- Each time you collect a tomato you get yourself an additional 10 point.
+- Each time you collect a tomato, you'll get yourself an additional 10 points.
 - the game ends when you fall from the ground.
-- You'll be prompt to enter your name and you can hit the leaderbord button to see people better than yourself :)
+- You'll be prompt to enter your name.
+You can hit the leaderboard button to see people better than yourself :)
 - Enjoy!!!

 ## Authors